asonje/PAT/README.md

 2. `python` will tell you which version of Python you are using and `which python` will tell you the location of Python you are using.
 You want 1. and 2. to be the same.

 ## pip:
-If you have Python 2.7.9+ (on the python2 series) or Python 3.4+ then by default you ought to have pip already install.
+If you have Python 3.8+ then by default you ought to have pip already install.
 If not, then

 **_(recomended)_**